Commands (commands

 Importing

-First of all, here’s how you can import all the necessary types and classes the plugin provides.
+First of all, here’s how you can import all the necessary types and classes provided by the plugin.

 import {